DataUbong/zero_day/0x00-vagrant/README.md

-It print the core operating system uname
+Command to print uname when run without option